DocuMentorApps/OfflineDocumentation/Discovery/Minutes.md

   * AWS
 * Flow of the web app from user perspective (recorded)
   * client will give us access to a DocuMentor test account so that we can follow the flow of the app ourselves
+* Requirement Prioritization
+  * client did not have preference of which features should be implemented in first release
 * Clarifications
   * caregivers should be able to clock in/out even if they are not in "proper" location
     * their geolocation is recorded, and agencies handle this information externally